88-degrees/Book-of-Changes/appendix01s1.md

 2. 'A strong line has come and got the central place:' -- this sentence has given rise to a doctrine about the changes of trigrams and hexagrams, which has obscured more than anything else the interpretation of the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching).
 Where has the strong second line come from?
 From a hundred critics we receive the answer, -- 'From [**䷠ Dùn**](e981afdun.md).'
 The reader will see that if the second and third lines of the lower trigram **☶** there be made to change places, there results [**䷅ Sòng**](e8aebcsong.md).
 The doctrine of changing the figures by the manipulation of the stalks did spring up between the time of Wén and his son and that of the composition of the Appendixes; but there is no trace of it in the real Text of the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching); and it renders any scheme for the interpretation of the figures impossible.
 The editors of the imperial [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching) [allow this](#p-220), and on the present passage discard the doctrine entirely, referring to the language of the [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan) on [hexagrams 11 ䷊](e6b3b0tai.md) and [12 ䷋](e590a6pi.md) as fatal to it.
 See the notes there, and the Introduction, [Four Symbols](https://en.wikipedia.org/wiki/Four_Symbols).
 'A strong line has come' is to be taken as equivalent simply to a strong line is there.'
 What 'the great man sets a value on being the due mean and the correct place,' his decision in any matter of contention is sure to be right.

-<a id="fn_131"/>[`220:VII`](#fr_131) That 'multitude' is given here as if it were the meaning of the name [**䷆ Shī**](e5b888shi.md) arose, probably, from there being but one undivided line in the figure.
+<a id="fn_131"/>[`220:VII`](#fr_131) That `multitude` is given here as if it were the meaning of the name [**䷆ Shī**](e5b888shi.md) arose, probably, from there being but one undivided line in the figure.
 That is the symbol of the general, all the other lines, divided, suggest the idea of a multitude obedient to his orders.
 The general's place in the centre of the lower trigram **☵**, with the proper correlate in line 5, suggests the idea of firmness and correctness that dominates in the hexagram.
 But in the last sentence it is the ruler, and not the general of the host, who is the subject.
 Compare what is said of him with [Mencius, I](https://ctext.org/mengzi/liang-hui-wang-ii), [Mencius, II](https://ctext.org/mengzi/gong-sun-chou-i), &c. `Perilousness` is the attribute of **☵ Kǎn**, the lower trigram, and 'docility,' or 'accordance with others,' that of **☷ Kūn**, the upper.
 War is like 'poison' to a country, injurious, and threatening ruin to it, and yet the people will endure and encounter it in behalf of the sovereign whom they esteem and love.

 <a id="fn_132"/>[`221:VIII`](#fr_132) There is some error in the text here, -- as all the critics acknowledge.
 I have adopted the decision of [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi), which by a very small change makes the whole read consistently, and in harmony with other explanations of the [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan). `The inferiors` are the subjects of all the other lines gathering round their superior, represented in the fifth line.

-`The way has been exhausted`: -- they do not seek to promote and enjoy union till it is too late.
+'The way has been exhausted:' -- they do not seek to promote and enjoy union till it is too late.
 The sentiment is the same as that in the lines of Shakespeare about the tide in the affairs of men.

 <a id="fn_133"/>[`222:IX`](#fr_133) The weak line is said to occupy `its proper position`, because it is in the fourth, -- an even place.
 The 'responding' on the part of all the other lines above and below is their submitting to be restrained by it; and this arises simply from the meaning which king Wén chose to attach to the hexagram.